Part of the Family

 As a school of over approximately 1,200 pupils and students we are large enough to offer a broad curriculum while at the same time ensuring your child is known and cared for as an individual.
 The curriculum at Woldgate School is driven by a desire to expand knowledge, drive progress and ensure our pupils enter the community of educated citizens.
 We value the qualifications that our pupils achieve but we want to ensure that pupils have the knowledge and competencies they need to understand and thrive in the world.

-To this end, each subject creates a progress journey for pupils, ensuring they are ready for what they are about to learn by building on the knowledge that has come before.
+Each subject creates a progress journey for pupils, ensuring they are ready for what they are about to learn by building on the knowledge that has come before.
 We also believe in breadth, and the right of all pupils to study maths, literature, the humanities, science, computing and a language, as well as design and technology, art, music, drama and PE.

+At Woldgate School our teachers use the Woldgate Learning Cycle to plan each and every lesson.
+This six-part structure, based on the best national and internal research is proven to deliver pace, challenge and improve academic outcomes for our children.
 The cycle provides a framework within which our teachers can draw upon their expertise and extensive experience to ensure lessons have academic rigour, a broad range of activities, are exciting, relevant and have challenging content to stretch those pupils who are gifted and talented.

 In addition, teachers record in every lesson your child’s approach to their studies and ensure they receive the recognition they deserve for their hard work and academic progress.
 Teachers also use the latest data software to ensure every pupil is on-track and is making the very best academic progress.